raptor494/JavaPlusPlus/README.md

 To do a literal for one of the primitive-typed Optionals, follow the `'?'` operator with either `<int>`, `<double>`, or `<long>`.
 Any other angle-bracket enclosed type following the `'?'` will become the type argument to the `Optional.ofNullable()` method.

-It is considered standard good practice to wrap an optional literal in parenthesis, like in the examples below.
+I consider it standard good practice to wrap an optional literal in parenthesis, like in the examples below.
 ###### Example 1:
 This:
 ```java